 Is it ok to trick users?

 The day’s podium discussion, facilitated by Matthias Müller-Prove (who assembled a wide range of background material on his website), hovered around the question whether it is “ethically/morally ok to trick users”.
-Summarizing the entire panel would be beyond the scope of this summary (video pending; there is another sketchnote by Ania Groß), but there were a few points that I took note of:
+Summarizing the entire panel (video; there is another sketchnote by Ania Groß) would be beyond the scope of this summary, but there were a few points that I took note of:

 An interesting exchange unfolded after the moderator highlighted how designers may use metaphors to create an illusion for users.
 His example of the recycling bin on a PC desktop brought to my mind a related argument by philosopher Rainer Mühlhoff at the Privacy Week Berlin a few weeks earlier (video, summary): by simplifying technology in the interest of UX, there is a risk of disfranchising users from taking full control.
 Rainer Sax, whose arguments I particularly enjoyed throughout the panel and who had already established that fooling users is not acceptable, however qualified that use of a metaphor per se does not equal lying – the problems start when users are misled on purpose.
 Linking back to the earlier two talks, I believe this was a brilliant example for “finding the line” – even a specific means (such as a metaphor) is not good or evil in itself, but requires careful evaluation.